rchenzheng/ansible-unifi-controller/README.md

 Requirements
 ------------

-Currently only supported by Debian stretch due to openjdk8
+Currently only supported by Debian stretch and most Ubuntu distributions due to openjdk8

 Dependencies
 ------------